Nigerian Chef Cooks Big Pot of Banga Soup, Video Trends Online

-- A Nigerian chef has gone viral after she took an unexpected step to make her people happy and shared videos online
+- A Nigerian chef went viral after she took an unexpected step to make her people happy and shared the videos online

 - In an exclusive chat with Legit.ng, she explained why she took the bold step and also mentioned the number of people she fed

-- The post has gone viral on social media, with many people taking to the comment section to react after they saw the trending videos
+- The post trended on social media, with many people taking to the comment section to react after they saw the trending videos

-A Nigerian woman who identified herself as a chef, Mrs. Rita Asuquo, has gone viral for cooking the big pot of banga soup.
+A Nigerian woman who identified herself as a chef, Mrs. Rita Asuquo, has gone viral for cooking a big pot of banga soup.

-This is contained in a series of posts made available on a popular social media platform, TikTok, which featured the event and the giant pot.
+She shared a series of posts on TikTok, featuring the event and the giant pot.

 Source: TikTok

-In several videos shared on her TikTok page, @lolofruitie mentioned being part of those who made the event possible as she played her role as a team member.
+In several videos shared on her TikTok page, @lolofruitie, she explained that she helped make the event possible as a team member.

-Speaking with the brain behind the event, Mrs. Rita Asuquo, she spoke with Legit.ng and answered questions about her motive behind the event.
+Speaking with Legit.ng, the brain behind the event, Mrs. Rita Asuquo, explained her motive for organising it.

-When asked what inspired her to take the big step of cooking the largest pot of banga soup, she made a very motivating statement.
+When asked what inspired her to cook the largest pot of banga soup, she shared a very motivating statement.

 She also mentioned in the chat that it took her about three months to put the whole thing together, including the pot design and everything necessary.